Gluten Free Granola Pancakes Recipe

-> In another mixing bowl whisk together the rice milk mixture, eggs, melted butter, remaining 2 tablespoons honey, and the vanilla.
-Add the wet ingredinets to the dry ingredients and whisk to combine.
+In another mixing bowl, whisk together the rice milk mixture, eggs, melted butter, remaining 2 tablespoons honey, and the vanilla.
+Add the wet ingredients to the dry ingredients and whisk to combine.
 Reserve about ½ cup of the granola mixture for garnish and stir the rest into the batter.

-> Heat a large skillet or griddle over medium heat until a drop of water sizzles immediately.
+Heat a large skillet or griddle over medium heat until a drop of water sizzles immediately.
 Spray with cooking spray and pour 1/3 cup batter on the griddle for each pancake.
 Cook for 2 -3 minutes or until brown on the bottom and holes form on the top.
 Flip and cook for another 1- 2 minutes until golden brown on the bottom and firm to the touch.
 Repeat until all the batter is used.

-> Serve the pancakes garnish with a sprinkling of reserved granola and maple syrup if desired.
+Serve the pancakes garnished with a sprinkling of reserved granola and maple syrup if desired.

 The views and opinions expressed on this blog are purely the blog owner’s.
 This blog accepts free manufacturers’ samples and forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
 Affiliate links may be included in this post.

 Have you tried this recipe?
 Give it a star rating and let us know your thoughts in the Ratings & Reviews section below.